Bungalow with 2010 Addition: Presents Benefits of the Home MVP Program and Building Upgrades

 Achieve recommended a vertical, closed-loop, ground heat exchanger (VCL).
 The design of the VCL consisted of two borings using 1.25” ID HDPE piping.
 Each boring was designed to be drilled to a depth of 380 feet.
 As is our practice, we specified high thermal conductivity graphite-bentonite grout material to improve heat transfer.

-- The House is on a steeply sloped lot with bedrock outcroppings.
+- The Bungalow with 2010 Addition Project is on a steeply sloped lot with bedrock outcroppings.
 This resulted in very limited options for placement of the VCL.
 It was necessary to support the drilling rig on timber cribbing – no small task for an 80,000 pound machine (see Photo 3).

 - The steep slopes and relatively small lot also complicated management of drilling water.
 To avoid discharge to the street (and in accordance with discussion Achieve had with the Conservation Commission) drilling fluid was managed in a settling tank.